-At any time prior to the certification date, you can pay off the tax debt and stop the process (Ark.
+At any time before the certification date, you can pay off the tax debt and stop the process.
+(Ark.
 Code § 26-37-101).
-This is known as “redeeming” the home.

-After it gets title to your home, the Commissioner (on behalf of the state) must notify you by certified mail (or by regular mail in some cases) of your right to pay all taxes, penalties, interest, and costs, including the cost of the notice, which will stop the tax sale (Ark.
+After getting title to your home, the Commissioner, on behalf of the state, must notify you by certified mail (or by regular mail in some cases) of your right to pay all taxes, penalties, interest, and costs, including the cost of the notice, to redeem the property and stop the tax sale.
+(Ark.
 Code § 26-37-301).
-This is also known as redeeming the home.

-You may be able to get your home back by contesting the conveyance.
-You may also be able to get your home back by challenging the validity of the sale in a lawsuit.
-For example, if you had actually paid the taxes, this would give you grounds to challenge the conveyance.
-You must file the suit within 90 days after the date the home is conveyed to the new owner (Ark.
+In some limited circumstances, you might be able to get your home back by challenging the validity of the sale in a lawsuit.
+You must file the suit within 90 days after the date the home is conveyed to the new owner.
+(Ark.
 Code § 26-37-203).